Mercedosaurus Rex at Indianapolic Park

 So what had happened to Team Penske that they failed to qualify at Indianapolis?

 Apart from the difficulties of getting through the corner, it was acknowledged later on that the '95 Penske PC24 didn't like the '95 Goodyear tyres as much as the Lolas and Reynards did.
-Reason for this was that after dominating in 1994 Team Penske hadn't participated in a particular Goodyear tyre test at the Speedway.
+The reason for this was that after dominating in 1994 Team Penske hadn't participated in a particular Goodyear tyre test at the Speedway.
 As a result Goodyear's superspeedway tires for 1995 were based on data obtained with Lola and Reynard cars.
 This may also have caused some problems at Indy but the PC24 was known to have tyre problems since its first race already.

 The Goodyear tyre test in April at Indianapolis had been problematic but these were credited to high winds and experiments with a low rear wing.
 Once a regular wing position was tried again Unser and Fittipaldi went over 227mph, an indication that things seemed to be good enough for the upcoming month of May.